 What is the Financial Market?

-A financial market is a place or an exchange where buying and selling of financial securities such as stocks, bonds, currencies, etc take place.
 It’s a broad term and includes various types of markets where money can be borrowed at a low cost by companies requiring investment.
 Investors often trade in securities to earn profit be it in the long term or short term.
 Depending upon the economy, millions of dollars of money are traded daily in the financial market.
 For example, the New York Stock Exchange (NYSE), National Stock Exchange (NSE), etc.

 These financial markets are regulated by independent regulatory bodies with strict rules and regulations.
 They have stringent and mandatory reporting and compliance standards.
 Any violation by companies, investors, brokers, banks, financial institutions or any other authorized bodies, can lead to heavy penalties and in extreme cases cancellation of license.